bishopscode/PostMe/README.md

 ## Install

 Husky may not find the `.git` directory when running `npm install`.
-In that case, just run `git init` in the root of the corresponding chapter folder.
+In that case, just run `git init` in the root of the folder.

 ```bash
 git init